 I didn’t really believe her one-hundred percent, but I was willing to give it a try.

 I went to the dentist, got a haircut, got my first pedicure, and joined the gym near my office and began waking up an hour before work to hit the gym (and miss traffic in the process).

 Slowly but surely I noticed, I was happier.
-And, my concerns over not having enough money for those things were misplaced.
-It was easier to pretend to myself that I didn’t have the money, when the truth was that I didn’t think those things were important.
+And, my concerns about not having enough money for those things were misplaced.
+It was easier to pretend to myself that I didn’t have the money when the truth was that I didn’t think those things were important.

 I find that happens often for people.
 We always have the money for the things that are important to us.
 Especially us, lawyers, professionals who have a highly valuable service to provide to people who need it.
 If we want to earn the money to do what we feel is important, we can.

 But to make those choices, it requires you to understand what’s truly important.

 First and foremost, what’s important is your self-care.